Subscribe Today & Receive 15% Off

 For example, depending on your preference, you could include enough salt, garlic powder, butter, soy sauce, olive oil, etc. These gorgeous gourmet mushrooms are well known for their ability to absorb flavors and spices quickly.

-Factors That Affect Lion's Mane Taste
+Factors Affecting Lion's Mane Taste

 1. Mushroom Quality